 - The Danny Did Foundation: Seizure detection devices can save lives, but they’re not covered by insurance.
 A wonderful foundation and epilepsy community can get one for your child.

 - The HIKE Fund: When kids need hearing aids, HIKE steps into the breach.

-- The Miracle League: firstly started in Conyers, Georgia sand spread to Alabama, West Virginia, Illinois, and California, the organisation offers the opportunity for kids with special needs to play baseball and have fun on a custom-designed field.
+- The Miracle League: firstly started in Conyers, Georgia sand spread to Alabama, West Virginia, Illinois, and California, the organization offers the opportunity for kids with special needs to play baseball and have fun on a custom-designed field.

 - Two Angels Foundation: Sometimes, kids just want to be able to join the fun and go to school like other kids.
 Adaptive equipment helps, and this foundation helps kids to get the equipment they need.

 - Weighted Comfort for Kids: Provides sensory comfort and relief for autistic kids.
-You can request a free weighted blanket and lap pad for your child online.
+You can request a free-weighted blanket and lap pad for your child online.